rykener/transsangha/_pages/agreements.md

 _for all Sangha spaces and group chats_

-## Below is a DRAFT

 **Well-being**: We acknowledge our words and actions influence the well-being of the community.
-We commit ourselves to being agents of well-being in Trans Sangha so that it may be a refuge for as many people as possible.
+We commit ourselves to being agents of well-being in Trans Sangha so that it may be a refuge for as many trans people as possible.
 We recognize that well-being is not synonymous with total agreement.

-**Both/And**: We practice “Both/And” thinking, acknowledging a variety of realities and experiences.
+**Both/And**: We practice “Both/And” thinking, acknowledging one another’s reality, experience, and truth.

 **Intention/Impact**: We take responsibility for our impact, knowing that while we may bring our best intentions to the space, our words and actions may still cause harm.